 PHMSA's Office of Pipeline Safety monitors operator compliance through field inspections of pipeline facilities and construction projects; inspections of operator management systems, procedures, and processes; and incident investigations.
 Identified non-compliances and unsafe conditions are addressed through a variety of means including an assortment of enforcement tools such as Corrective Action Orders, Safety Orders, Notices of Probable Violation, Warning Letters, and Notices of Amendment (see Title 49, Part 190, Subpart B "Enforcement" in the Code of Federal Regulations).

 PHMSA ensures accurate and complete pipeline enforcement records with stringent process controls and quality control.
-PHMSA’s rigorus pipeline case management accurately tracks every enforcement case each step of the way.
-This web site makes available accurate, complete, and extensive enforcement records and information to the regulated community, the public, partner state agencies, and other stakeholders.
-By accessing this information, it is hoped that the regulated community will better understand PHMSA’s regulatory requirements and expectations, continuously learn from enforcement actions, and better take corrective and preventative actions system-wide to address latent issues and prevent future issues.
+PHMSA's rigorous pipeline case management accurately tracks every enforcement case each step of the way.
+PHMSA's Pipeline Enforcement web site makes available extensive enforcement records and information to the regulated community, the public, partner state agencies, and other stakeholders.
+By accessing this information, the regulated community may continuously learn from enforcement actions, and better take corrective and preventative measures system-wide to address latent issues and prevent future issues.

 PHMSA encourages operators to avoid non-compliances, work quickly to modify their programs to achieve compliance upon identification of a program deficiency, and maintain an effective safety culture to continuously monitor and improve their internal programs and processes while seeking to properly manage risk and eliminate all incidents.

 Hazardous Materials Enforcement

 - Independent and joint modal field inspections and partnerships of:

 - Packaging manufacturing, requalification, repair and reconditioning facilities

 - Cargo vessel ports, rail freight yards, motor carrier and air cargo terminals